sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 --- type:BulletExercise lang:sql xp:100 key:b90db25f33
 ## Simple filtering of text

-Remember, the `WHERE` clause can be also be used to filter text results, such as names or countries.
+Remember, the `WHERE` clause can also be used to filter text results, such as names or countries.

 For example, this query gets the titles of all films which were filmed in China: